DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Let’s face it: webcams don’t exactly offer the best image quality.
 And if you often use Zoom or Skype for work, stream on Twitch, or make videos for YouTube, you might have been wondering: can you use a DSLR or mirrorless camera as a webcam for streaming?

-The short answer is, yes, you can use your DSLR or mirrorless camera a webcam for streaming.
-All you need is a free piece of software like OBS, SparkoCam or CamTwist and (for the best experience) an HDMI to USB capture device to pair your DSLR to your PC.
+The short answer is yes; you can use your DSLR or mirrorless camera as a webcam for streaming.
+All you need is a free piece of software like OBS, SparkoCam, or CamTwist and (for the best experience) an HDMI to USB capture device to pair your DSLR to your PC.

-Let’s start by looking at why you should consider using your DSLR as webcam.
+Let’s start by considering why you should use your DSLR as a webcam.

-Benefits of using a DSLR instead of a webcam
+Benefits of using a mirrorless camera instead of a webcam

-There are a lot of benefits to using a DSLR or mirrorless camera instead of a webcam:
+There are a lot of benefits to using a mirrorless camera instead of a webcam:

 - You get a better image quality

 - You can set the aperture for a shallow depth of field (bokeh)

 - DSLR and mirrorless have bigger sensors (less noise)